miklb/Nolan/README.md

 [Kubrick](https://wordpress.org/themes/default/) was my first exposure to developing for the web.
 As a nod to that, I've chosen another director to name this project after.
 (Naming things is hard.)

-The goal of this project is to be a genuinely minimalistic blog built with [Eleventy](https://www.11ty.dev/) with support for [CloudCannon](https://cloudcannon.com/).
+The goal of this project is to be a genuinely minimalistic blog built with [Eleventy](https://www.11ty.dev/) with full support for [CloudCannon](https://cloudcannon.com/).

 ## 1.0 Milestone